|

 Cambridge Chamber policies approved by Ontario delegates

-The AGM is a pivotal event for Ontario’s business community, providing an opportunity for industry leaders to come together to discuss and debate key policies that shape the Ontario Chamber of Commerce’s (OCC) advocacy agenda for the coming year.
-The Cambridge Chamber presented three policies, all of which received overwhelming support from delegates:
+The AGM provides an opportunity for Chamber leaders to come together to discuss and debate key policies that shape the Ontario Chamber of Commerce’s (OCC) advocacy agenda for the coming year.
+The Cambridge Chamber presented three policies which received overwhelming support from delegates:

 |